 All vacuum cleaner reviews on Modern Castle are put through our standard noise test.
 For this test, we use a sound meter to measure noise in terms of decibel level 3′ away from the vacuum.

-Priced around $50, the Eureka RapidClean hand held vacuum cleaner is a solid value.
+Priced low, the Eureka RapidClean hand held vacuum cleaner is a solid value.
 While it’s certainly not a complete replacement to you full-sized vacuum, the RapidClean offers strong overall cleaning performance and good usability.

 If you’re unable to find the Eureka RapidClean for sale the Eureka EasyClean handheld vacuum cleaner offers comparable performance near the same price point.
 It appears that the EasyClean may be a model replacement for the RapidClean.